Troparil: Application

 Phenyltropanes are likely to have less abuse and dependency compared with cocaine.

 Troparil is used in scientific research into the dopamine reuptake transporter. ^{3}H-radiolabelled forms of troparil have been used in humans and animals to map the distribution of dopamine transporters in the brain.
 It is also used for animal research into stimulant drugs as an alternative to cocaine which produces similar effects, but avoids the stringent licensing requirements for the use of cocaine itself.

 Troparil has similar effects to cocaine in animal studies, but recreational use of this compound to date has proven extremely rare.
 Despite being easily made by the reaction of methylecgonidine with phenylmagnesium bromide, the relative scarcity of methylecgonidine and the demanding reaction conditions required for the synthesis put production of this compound beyond the capacity of most illicit drug manufacturers, and legitimate supplies of troparil are available only in very small quantities for a very high price.
+Troparil was first reported as a designer drug in 2020, identified in samples from Poland.